Plazide/fauna-gql-upload/README.md

 - 🔥 GraphQL code generation (using [GraphQL codegen](https://graphql-code-generator.com/)).

 > **NOTE:** If you want to use this package with typescript, you do **not** need to build the resources manually.
 As of version 1.9.0, type-checking and typescript compilation is handled automatically without extra configuration.
 Read more about [typescript support](#typescript).

+## Migrating to v2.0.0
+Version `2.0.0` hasn't introduced too many breaking changes, so migration should be fairly simple.
+Here are the changes that might cause issues.

+### No more global installs
+`fauna-gql-upload` previously supported global installation to be used as a CLI.
+Support for global installations have been removed.
+If you have a previous global installation, I suggest removing that from your system.
+To continure using the package, you'll simple have to follow the [installation](#install) and [configuration](#configuration) sections below.

+### You need a local installation of `faunadb`
+It was previously possible to use `fauna-gql-upload` without a local `faunadb` installation.
+This is no longer possible, the package now relies solely on the `faunadb` version that you install.

+### You might need `faunadb@>=4.0.0`
+It is still possible to upload resources with versions before `4.0.0`, but if you are configuring access providers in your project, you will have to use `faunadb@>=4.0.0` since that's when the `AccessProvider` and `CreateAccessProvider` functions where added.

+The version of `faunadb` specified in `peerDependencies` uses `>=4.0.0`, but if you won't be using access providers you should still be able to install older versions.
+You'll just have to ignore the "incorrect peer depencency" warnings.

 ## Install
 `fauna-gql-upload` needs a local installation of `faunadb`.
 That means you need to install both packages.